rezervemoney/gitbooks/mechanics-rzr/raising-debt-and-acquiring-eth/leverage-logic.md

 Traditional lending engines in DeFi are designed with immediate liquidation triggers.
 If collateral value drops below a healthy loan-to-value (LTV) ratio, the system liquidates positions on the spot market to protect lenders.
 While this works for short-term solvency, it makes protocols highly sensitive to volatility and forces them to sell off assets at the worst possible times.

 Rezerve’s leverage system is designed differently.
 Instead of relying on instant liquidation, it allows the protocol to remain under-collateralized for a fixed duration of time.
-This is made possible because lender liquidity is committed through convertible notes that cannot be withdrawn early.&#x20;
+This is made possible because lender liquidity is committed through convertible notes that cannot be withdrawn early.

 <figure><img src="../../.gitbook/assets/image (14).png" alt=""><figcaption></figcaption></figure>